Lotka-Volterra with Carrying Capacity

 \[x^* = \frac{\gamma}{\delta}, \qquad y^* = \frac{\alpha}{\beta}\!\left(1 - \frac{x^*}{K}\right) = \frac{\alpha}{\beta}\!\left(1 - \frac{\gamma}{\delta K}\right).\]This equilibrium exists only when \(y^* > 0\), i.e. \(\delta K > \gamma\).

-Stability: From Cycles to Spirals
+Stability: From Neutral Cycles to Damped Spirals

 Numerical Method